msach05/caranalysis/README.md

 ### 5. Cylinders (Not Applicable to Electric Vehicles)
 - In **gas** and **diesel** cars, **6- or 8-cylinder** engines positively influence price.
-- **Electric cars do not have cylinders**, and this feature was not relevant in their analysis.
+- **Electric cars do not have cylinders**, and this feature was excluded from their analysis.

 ### 6. Year and Odometer
 - **Newer vehicles** are consistently more valuable across all fuel types.